I, Robot (video game)

-I, Robot is an arcade shooter game developed and released in 1984 by Atari, Inc. Designed by Dave Theurer, only a total of 750–1000 arcade cabinets were produced.
-The arcade machine comes with two games.
-The first is I, Robot, a multi-directional shooter that has the player assume the role of "Unhappy Interface Robot #1984", a servant bot that rebels against Big Brother.
+I, Robot is a 1984 multidirectional shooter video game developed and published by Atari, Inc. for arcades.
+The game has the player assume the role of "Unhappy Interface Robot #1984", a servant bot that rebels against Big Brother.
 The object of the game involves the servant bot going through 126 levels, turning red squares to blue to destroy Big Brother's shield and eye.
-The player can switch to the second game, Doodle City, a drawing tool that lasts for three minutes.
+In addition to the main game, the player is given the option to switch to Doodle City, a drawing tool that lasts for three minutes.